stana/django-akuna-components/README.md

     register_component(generic_update_factory, is_a='UpdateFactory')

-If no 'UpdateFactory' defined, generic django CBV UpdateView form_valid() method will be used when updating content.
+If no 'UpdateFactory' defined, processing will fall back to django's generic UpdateView form_valid() method.

 ComponentDeleteView
 -------------------